Why has Yale established an Accessibility Policy?

 I have a website that I regularly update with new content.
 How does this policy affect me?

 All content entered on a university website, new or existing, should be accessible.
-To learn more about creating accessible content, visit our Learning Accessibility page.
+To learn more about creating accessible content, visit our accessibility articles page.

 My website includes videos, audio files, PDFs, and other document file types.
 Does the policy apply to those items as well?